Connecting Operational Meteorologists in Pursuit of Excellence

 The NWA is a member-led, all inclusive, 501(c)6 non-profit, professional association supporting and promoting excellence in operational meteorology and related activities since 1975.
-Members have many opportunities to share information, news, studies and concerns related to operational meteorology and related activities through committee work, submitting correspondence or articles to NWA publications such as the Newsletter, National Weather Digest and the online Electronic Journal of Operational Meteorology, making presentations or leading workshops at the Annual Meeting, helping to maintain and add information to the NWA Web site, and to network with great people in a wide variety of careers (from well-known senior professionals to weather enthusiasts).
+Members have many opportunities to share information, news, studies and concerns related to operational meteorology and related activities through committee work, submitting correspondence or articles to NWA publications such as the Newsletter and the Journal of Operational Meteorology, making presentations or leading workshops at the Annual Meetings, helping to maintain and add information to the NWA website, and to network with great people in a wide variety of careers (from well-known senior professionals to weather enthusiasts).
 Members join together on many outreach education/training initiatives to students, users of weather information, and the general public.
 Members also have the opportunity to volunteer for many leadership positions in the organization.
 Weather Broadcasters have the opportunity to earn the NWA Radio and Television Weathercaster Seals of Approval.
 The NWA also sponsors an Annual Awards program to recognize excellence, college scholarships, grants to K-12 teachers and other programs.
-Membership fees provide full voting membership, National Weather Digests, monthly NWA Newsletters, reduced registration fees at NWA Annual Meetings, and reduced costs for NWA Monographs and Publications and more.
+Membership fees provide full voting membership, monthly NWA Newsletters, Journal of Operational Meteorology articles, reduced registration fees at NWA Annual Meetings and much more.

 The updated National Weather Association logo represents meteorological conditions including clouds, rain, snow, and the key atmospheric driver - the sun.
 The lightning bolt represents the element of severity and symbolizes a key role of meteorology: weather impact support.
 The name of the professional organization is clearly visible below the weather symbols to show the NWA's prominence within the global meteorological community.